 Different antioxidants will benefit different parts of your body in the aforementioned ways.

-- Beta-carotene is good for your eyes and the prevention of cataracts.
+- Beta-carotene is good for your eyes.

 - Flavonoids favour your heart.